-An update was requested on adult services.
+A committee member asked for an update on adult services.

 - The Strategic Director noted that there had been almost 2 years of real issues within Newport and out of authority placements and would be an ongoing issue.
-The Strategic Director noted that they still had homes in incident, that all staff tested daily for Covid-19 and that the majority of staff were double vaccinated and boosted. - The Strategic Director noted that there were fewer residents in homes with some having some left and some unfortunately having passed away, as well as not being able to take in new residents for some time if Covid was present into a home, and with admissions from hospitals. - The Strategic Director offered to ask Mary Ryan to provide a formal update on the Parklands home for committee.
+The Strategic Director noted that they still had homes in incident, that all staff tested daily for Covid-19 and that the majority of staff were double vaccinated and boosted. - The Strategic Director noted that there were fewer residents in homes with some having some left and some unfortunately having passed away, as well as not being able to take in new residents for some time if Covid was present into a home, and with admissions from hospitals.

+- The Strategic Director offered to ask Mary Ryan to provide a formal update on the Parklands home for committee.

-Had staff from the Oldbrook residence been moved to other residences?
+A committee member asked whether staff from Newport's Oldbrook residence had been moved over to other residences.